Skip to main content

 Filing an Appearance

-At the first occurrence of a party filing a Complaint, Answer, or other paper with the Office of Hearing Officers, the party must include a mailing address and an email address at which Notices, Orders, pleadings, and other communications required to be served upon or furnished to the party may be sent.
-The parties must serve any change of mailing address and email address during the proceeding on all other parties and file this information by email with the Office of Hearing Officers at [email protected].
-See Rule 9135(d).
+At the first occurrence of a party filing a Complaint, Answer, or other paper with OHO through the OHO Docket Portal, the party must provide contact information, including an email address to which the OHO Docket Portal can send notifications of Notices, Orders, pleadings, and other communications required to be served upon or furnished to the party.
+The parties must update the OHO Docket Portal with any changes in a party’s contact information.

 Ex Parte Communications

 The parties to FINRA disciplinary proceedings and their legal representatives may not communicate with a Hearing Officer or panelist regarding the merits of a disciplinary proceeding unless all parties receive prior notice and have the opportunity to participate in the communication.
+A failure to include all parties in communications of this nature may be considered an ex parte communication.
 A violation of the rule against ex parte communications may result in remedial action that could adversely affect the violator’s claims, defenses, and interests in the proceeding.
 See Rule 9143.

 Settlement and Mediation